-Wine has literally been a part of the Tuscan civilization for over 3,000 years.
-From the time the ancient Etruscan’s settled in the gently rolling hills of Tuscany, viticulture, and wine production have been an important element of everyday life and indeed was even considered to be mystical.
+Wine has been a part of the Tuscan civilization for over 3,000 years.
+From the time the ancient Etruscan’s settled in the gently rolling hills of Tuscany, viticulture, and wine production have been an essential element of everyday life and indeed was even considered to be mystical.
 Like the ancient Greeks, the vine and the olive tree were not only fundamental to the Etruscan diet but were also considered to be sacred plants with lifesaving properties.
-In this day and age when doctors are constantly uncovering more proof of the health benefits of wine and Olive Oil, the great irony is that the Etruscan’s realized this a few thousand years ago!
+In this day and age, when doctors are continually uncovering more proof of the health benefits of wine and Olive Oil, the great irony is that the Etruscan’s realized this a few thousand years ago!

 History of Wine Making

 Wine-making in Tuscany has evolved over the centuries, with new practices being introduced by the Romans, Christian monks in the Middle Ages, and well-heeled aristocrats during the Renaissance.
 Certain Tuscan wines famous today, such as Vino Nobile di Montepulciano, have had a following and been well known outside of Italy since the 16th century.
 William III and Jonathan Swift both had a penchant for their Vino Nobile, and Chianti was well known in the English court from the 17th century onwards.